Zoicite23 here again with a new chapter for Stonehall High. Thanks to those who reviewed.

 "That's kind of harsh, Hades."

-"-you will enrol in the school and spy on Lora's sister."
+"-you will enroll in the school and spy on Lora's sister."

 "You must befriend her.
 You're not old enough to be in Lora's classes and I wouldn't trust having an experienced hunter like her anywhere near… you."